Powerlearnproject/se-day1-assignment-Hosanna208/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-Answer: 1.
-Unit Testing: Unit testing involves testing individual components or functions of the software to ensure they work as intended, enhancing code reliability.
+1. Unit Testing: Unit testing involves testing individual components or functions of the software to ensure they work as intended, enhancing code reliability.
 2. Integration Testing: Integration testing checks the interaction between integrated components or systems, identifying issues that arise when different modules work together.
 3. System Testing: System testing evaluates the complete and integrated software application to verify that it meets specified requirements and functions correctly.
 4. Acceptance Testing: Acceptance testing determines whether the software meets business requirements and is ready for deployment, ensuring it satisfies end-user needs and expectations.